Role : Lead Product Designer · Team : 2 PM, 1 Engineer, 1 QA · Timeline : 4 weeks · Platform : Mobile + Desktop (Web)

 We were violating a scanning pattern we already knew about.

 F-pattern scanning: attention lands heaviest top-left and drops off fast.
-Our cards placed every decision-critical signal — price, urgency, availability — centre and right.
+Our listing cards placed every decision-critical signal — price, status, availability — centre and right.
 Exactly where attention dies.

 The fix wasn't more information.
 It was moving the right information to where eyes already land.